rashi-sahu/Opensent/README.md

 - You pay the shopkeeper X+GST.
 Your wallet gets debited by X+GST Rs.

-- Shopkeer gets X Rs. credited in her wallet.
+- Shopkeeper gets X Rs. credited in her wallet.

 - The GST is credited to government's wallet.